janlelis/value_struct/README.md

 ## Performance

 Without mixins, ValueStructs are as fast as normal structs.
 Some (optional) mixins add noticable overhead, e.g. StrictArguments

+## How to use structs with mixins

+    Point = ValueStruct.new_with_mixins :x, :y, [
+      ValueStruct::DupWithChanges,
+      ValueStruct::ToH,
+      ValueStruct::StrictArguments,
+      ValueStruct::Freeze,
+    ]

 ## Example